 If VP density in text samples changes over time in either corpus, this may explain these different results – not as a result of increasing or declining modal use but as a result of increasing or declining tensed VP density (or declining / increasing density of other constituents).
 More generally, word-based baselines almost always conflate opportunity and use because the option to insert the element is not available following every other word (exceptions might include pauses or expletives, but these exceptions prove the rule).
 This conflation undermines the Binomial model and increases the risk that results will not replicate.
 The solution is to focus on identifying each choice-point as much as possible.

 - Does per word (per-million-word) data conform to the Binomial statistical model?
-Since the entire corpus cannot consist of modal verbs, observations of X can never approach 1, so the answer has to be no. However, the effect of this inappropriate model is that it tends to lead to the underreporting of otherwise significant results.
-See Freedom to vary and statistical tests – the test becomes less sensitive, i.e. it tends to underreport significant results.
-This may be a problem, but logically, it cannot be an explanation for obtaining two different ‘significant’ results in opposite directions.
+Since the entire corpus cannot consist of modal verbs, observations of modal verbs can never approach 100%, so the answer has to be no. However, the effect of this inappropriate model is that it tends to lead to the underreporting of otherwise significant results.
+See Freedom to vary and statistical tests.
+This may be a problem, but logically, it cannot be an explanation for obtaining two different ‘significant’ results in opposite directions!

 The replication crisis has been most discussed in psychology and the social sciences.
 In psychology, some published findings have been controversial to say the least.
 Claims that ‘Engineers have more sons; nurses have more daughters’ have tended to attract the interest of other psychologists relatively quickly.
 But this is shooting fish in a barrel.